Repair LTFS tapes

 Power loss or drive disconnected during backup

 Here the LTO drive has been disconnected or powered off during the backup of data.

 There is no Index at the end of the second partition.

 YoYottaID LTFS cannot automatically repair this tape even if it is write enabled.

 The last index has not been written so the last files cannot be read and the tape will not mount.

 Click the Repair button in the LTFS panel and YoYottaID LTFS will rollback to Index B.

 So the last files will be lost, but the rest of the tape will be OK.

-It would be best to reformat this tape and rewrite it, but it is possible to continue using it.
+You may want to reformat this tape and rewrite it, but it is possible to continue using it.

 © 2018 YoYotta Back to Top